-As described previously, the mitigation zones developed for this SEIS/OEIS are based on the largest areas within which it is practical for the Navy to implement mitigation for marine mammals and sea turtles.
+As described previously, the mitigation zones developed for this SEIS/OEIS are based on the largest areas within which it is practical for the Navy to implement mitigation for marine mammals, sea turtles, and seabirds.
 It is not practical to increase these mitigation zones because observations within the margin of increase would be unsafe and ineffective.
 One of the mission-essential safety protocols for explosive gunnery activities is a requirement for event participants (including the Lookout) to maintain focus on the activity area to ensure safety of Navy personnel and equipment, and the public.
-For example, when air-to-surface medium-caliber gunnery exercises involve fighter aircraft descending on a target, or rotary-wing aircraft flying a racetrack pattern and descending on a target using a forward-tilted firing angle, maintaining attention on the activity area is paramount to aircraft safety.
-The typical activity areas for medium-caliber and large-caliber gunnery activities coincide with the applicable mitigation zones; therefore, the Lookout can safely and effectively observe the mitigation zones for biological resources while simultaneously maintaining focus on the activity area.
-However, if the mitigation zone sizes increased, the Lookout would need to redirect attention to observe beyond the activity area.
-This would not meet the safety criteria since personnel would be required to direct attention away from mission requirements.
+If the mitigation zone sizes increased, the Lookout would need to redirect attention to observe beyond the activity area.
+This would not meet the safety criteria since personnel would be required to direct attention away from the activity area and mission requirements.
 Alternatively, the Navy would need to add personnel to serve as additional Lookouts on the existing observation platforms or allocate additional platforms to the activity to observe for biological resources.
 These actions would not be safe or sustainable due to an exceedance of manpower, resource, and space restrictions for these activities.
 Similarly, positioning platforms closer to the intended impact location would increase safety risks related to proximity to the detonation location and path of the explosive projectile.

-Increasing the mitigation zone sizes would result in larger areas over which detonations would need to be ceased in response to a sighting, and therefore would likely increase the number of times firing would be ceased and would extend the length of the activity.
+Increasing the mitigation zone sizes would result in a larger area over which detonations would need to be ceased in response to a sighting, and therefore would likely increase the number of times firing would be ceased and would extend the length of the activity.
 These impacts would significantly diminish event realism in a way that would prevent activities from meeting their intended objectives.
 For example, the Navy must train its gun crews to coordinate with other participating platforms (e.g., small boats launching a target, other firing platforms), locate and engage surface targets (e.g., high speed maneuverable surface targets), and practice precise defensive marksmanship to disable threats.

 Depending on the type of target being used, additional stopping of the activity could result in the target needing to be recovered and relaunched, which would cause a significant loss of training time.
-For activities that involve aircraft, extending the length of the activity would require aircraft to depart the area to refuel.
-If multiple refueling events were required, the length of the activity would be extended by two to five times or more, which would decrease the ability for Lookouts to safely and effectively maintain situational awareness of the activity area and increase safety risks due to increased pilot fatigue and accelerated fatigue-life of aircraft.
-These types of impacts would reduce the number of opportunities that gun crews have to fire on the target and cause significant delays to the training schedule.
+This would reduce the number of opportunities that gun crews have to fire on the target and cause significant delays to the training schedule.
 Therefore, an increase in mitigation would impede the ability for gun crews to train and become proficient in using their weapons as required during military missions and combat operations and would prevent units from meeting their individual training and certification requirements (which would prevent them from deploying with the required level of readiness necessary to accomplish their missions).
 Extending the length of the activity would also result in additional operational costs due to increased fuel consumption.

-In summary, the operational community determined that implementing procedural mitigation for explosive medium-caliber and large-caliber projectiles beyond what is detailed in Table 5.3-4 would be incompatible with the practicality assessment criteria for safety, sustainability, and mission requirements.
+In summary, the operational community determined that implementing procedural mitigation for explosive large-caliber projectiles beyond what is detailed in Table 5-4 would be incompatible with the practicality assessment criteria for safety, sustainability, and mission requirements.